AmarBennacer/odin-recipes/README.md

 # odin-recipes

-this is part of the oding project - HTML practice simple website with images
+-> This is part of the oding project - HTML practice.
+-> Simple website with images.

 # Index
 ![Screenshot of My Project](https://github.com/AmarBennacer/odin-recipes/blob/main/Screenshot%20from%202023-07-31%2008-22-35.png)